 Many analysts regard Ruffing as a decent pitcher who rode to glory on the coattails of the Yankee dynasty.
 His reputation rests primarily on his 231 victories and four 20-win seasons as the ace of one of the most powerful clubs in history.
 His record was a bit better than the Yankees’; he compiled a .651 winning percentage, while the team went .630 with other pitchers.

-Looking beyond wins and losses, Ruffing’s 3.80 ERA is the worst by any Hall of Fame pitcher.
+Looking beyond wins and losses, Ruffing’s 3.80 ERA was the worst by any Hall of Fame pitcher until Jack Morris was elected in 2018.
 He played in a high-scoring era and said he pitched to the score, coasting when, as often happened, the Yankees staked him to a big lead.
 His adjusted ERA, equalized for the era and ballparks in which he pitched, is 110, just 10 percent above average.
 More than 150 pitchers have done better (minimum 2,000 innings), although several Hall of Famers rank behind him, including Don Sutton and Catfish Hunter.
 Ruffing’s stat lines show little “black ink,” categories in which he led the league: once each in strikeouts, shutouts, complete games, and wins, and twice in strikeouts per nine innings and losses.
 He was never the equal of the dominant pitchers of his time—Lefty Grove, Carl Hubbell, and Dizzy Dean.

 Ruffing’s last years were hard.
-When he was 68 he suffered a stroke that paralyzed his left side, and had to use a wheelchair for the rest of his life.
-Pauline loaded him and his chair into their car to make the annual trip from Cleveland to Cooperstown for the Hall of Fame induction ceremonies.
+When he was 68 he suffered the first of several strokes that paralyzed his left side.
+Pauline loaded him and his wheelchair into their car to make the annual trip from Cleveland to Cooperstown for the Hall of Fame induction ceremonies.
 He contracted skin cancer and had part of an ear removed.
-Pauline cared for him while holding down a job at a nursing home to put food on the table.
-“He was truly a wonderful person,” she said, “but he was so stubborn, sometimes he could be a trial.
+“He was truly a wonderful person,” his wife said, “but he was so stubborn, sometimes he could be a trial.
 I brought a woman into the house a few times a week to help me with him, but he wouldn’t let anyone touch him except me.
 Unless I fed him, he wouldn’t eat.”21

-Ruffing died of heart failure on February 17, 1986, at a hospital in Mayfield Heights, Ohio.
-Pauline and their son Chuck survived.
+Ruffing died of leukemia on February 17, 1986, at a hospital in Mayfield Heights, Ohio.
+Pauline and their son Charles Jr. survived.